How to Stay Safe Online: Tips for Personal Security

 • One for daily activities.

-• One for financial activities, and don't install any extensions other than the password manager for this profile.
+• One for financial activities, don't install any extensions other than the password manager for this profile.

 • Use Incognito mode.

-• Even better: use separate computers.
+• Even better: use isolated computers.

 • The fewer browser extensions installed, the better.